oliverisMisiunas/jslim-library/README.md

 Fork the repo and submit a pull request when your changes are ready.

-Make sure to follow the existing project structure, for example, by creating a new module in `/src/modules/YourNewFile.js` and then importing your new module in `/src/plugin/JSlim.js`
+Make sure to follow the existing project structure, for example, by creating a new module in `/src/modules/YourNewModule/YourNewModule.js` and then **importing** your new module in `/src/plugin/JSlim.js`.

+Make sure to add a README in your new module directory following the documentation structure that the exising modules use so that new developers have a good idea of what each module does.